pretis/flexpret/README.md

 To run a basic Fibonnaci example in simulation, run:

 ```
+# cd into the fib directory.
 cd programs/tests/c-tests/fib/

-# Compile the program
+# Compile the program.
-../../../../scripts/c/riscv_build.sh fib fib.c
+../../../../scripts/c/riscv_compile.sh fib fib.c

-# Run the simulation
+# Run the simulation.
-../../../../emulator/fp-emu +ispm=fib.hex
+../../../../emulator/fp-emu +ispm=fib.mem

+# Clean the generated files.
+../../../../scripts/c/riscv_clean.sh
 ```

-We recommend adding `scripts/c/` and `emulator/` to PATH so that `riscv_build.sh` and `fp-emu` become directly accessible.
+We recommend adding `scripts/c/` and `emulator/` to PATH so that `riscv_compile.sh` and `fp-emu` become directly accessible.

 # Directory Structure
 - `build/` Temporary folder used as part of the build